ThatRex/asterisk-extensibles/app-talk-bot/README.md

 <details _open>
 <summary><h3>Instructions: FreePBX</h3></summary>

-1. FTP into your PBX, then copy `audio/lenny/` into `/var/lib/asterisk/sounds/talk-bot/`.
+1. FTP into your PBX, then copy the `lenny` directory from `audio/` into `/var/lib/asterisk/sounds/talk-bot/`.
 2. Create a custom destination with the target set to `tb-control,lenny,1`.
-[Learn More](#understanding-custom-destinationcontexts-parameters).
+[Learn More](#custom-destinationcontexts-parameters).
    ![Custom Destination](../screenshots/tb_freepbx_custom_destination.png)
 3. Create a virtual extension.
    ![Create Extension](../screenshots/freepbx_create_virtual_extension.png)